Abingworth Vineyard

 Opening times:

-Cellar door purchases are typically available Monday to Friday, 9am–5pm.
+Cellar door purchases and click & collect collections are typically available Monday to Friday, 9am–5pm, during the vineyard’s office/business hours.
 As this is a working site, it’s sensible to check availability or make contact ahead of visiting.

 Vineyard Tours & Wine Tastings: